InDate/obsidian-canvas-mapping/README.md

 # Obsidian Canvas Mapping

-An Obsidian plugin for conversing with Generative Model (ChatGPT) via canvas notes.
-Ancestor notes/files are included in the chat context.

-You can quickly create chat streams, and control what other notes are sent to the model by connecting the node.
-The response from the model is then broken down to help for efficient mapping.
+If you find yourself wishing you had more control over what your sending to ChatGPT, so that you can carefully craft the perfect story, book, paper, song, whatever - then this plugin is for you.
+Using the Canvas within Obisidan, you can quickly create maps through simple questions.
+From the mapping, you can then control what notes are sent to the model by updating which of them are connected.
+All responses from the model are then processed and added as more notes.
+This is to help you more efficiently map out ideas, stay in control of the context and stay in your favourite app, Obsidian.

 ## Install